Accessibility Statement

 Some pdfs published before 1 January 2023 may not have titles to describe the topic or purpose of the page.
 This fails WCAG 2.4.2 success criterion (Page Titled).

-Documents published in the RAUC(S) and Community section of the site may not be compliant.
-The minutes and papers for these meetings are maintained by individuals outwith the Scottish Road Works Commissioner's office.
-The Commissioner is working with these groups to achieve compliance.
+Documents published on behalf of other organisations (for example the RAUC(S) Advice Notes and RAUC(S) Codes of Practice) may not be compliant.
+These documents were produced and maintained by individuals outwith the Scottish Road Works Commissioner's office.
+The Commissioner continually works with these groups to improve the compliance of these documents.

 Disproportionate burden